- Accommodation: 3 nights on board a catamaran and 4 nights in a double or twin room in a 3-star Guesthouse in Luka Šipanska on Sipan Island

 You will be heading for three of the islands, Jakljan, Tajan and Olipa all of which are uninhabited and can only be reached by small boat or kayak.
 There are none of the large cruise ships or packed tourist boats, so the beaches are secluded and, provide the perfect platform for some fascinating snorkelling in search of the local marine life.

-Alternatively, today, if you would like to spend some time in Dubrovnik, it is possible to kayak there.
-It’s well worth seeing the city from this rather different vantage point and to admire the imposing fortress walls before spending an afternoon exploring the streets that they protect.
+Alternatively, today, if you would like to spend some time in Dubrovnik, it is possible to enjoy a morning of kayaking and then head to the Old Town for the afternoon.
+It’s well worth admiring imposing fortress walls before spending an afternoon exploring the streets that they protect.
+Please speak to your guide today for further information; you will need to pay for the return ferry to Dubrovnik if you wish to travel there.

 Sadly, that concludes the scheduled activities for the week.
 This evening will be your last on Sipan so make sure you enjoy that favourite dish one more time whilst watching the sun descend into the Adriatic.Included Meals: Breakfast